Education - Frequently Asked Questions

-Generally, no. Judicial officers are not required to complete ethics education.
-However, if the judicial officer also serves in another position covered by the State Government Ethics Act, he or she must complete the training.
-For example, if a judge is a member of the Governor´s Crime Commission, the judge is also a public servant and must complete the ethics education training.
+Generally, no. However, judicial officers who also serve in other positions covered by the Ethics Act must complete ethics education.
+For example, if a judge is a member of the Governor´s Crime Commission, the judge is also a public servant and must complete ethics education.

 Yes.
 Even those who are not covered by the Ethics Act may find the programs useful for their State work.

 Yes.
 Failure to timely complete ethics and lobbying education is a violation of the Ethics Act and may result in disciplinary action, including removal from one's public position.

 - At the end of the online program, fill in the necessary information and certify that you have completed the training.
 You will receive a certificate in your email box.

 Staff will be notified electronically and will update your record.

 - Attendance at ethics education webinars is automatically tracked and documented using Microsoft Teams software.